 Multiple cloning options.
 AOMEI Backupper provides System Clone, Disk Clone, and Partition Clone for different demands.

 Sector by sector clone.
 This will clone all of the sectors on the source disk, whether they are used or not.
 This is a good way to recover data from sectors that have not been overwritten yet, but this method requires the destination disk to be equal to or larger than the source disk.

 Hot clone.
 The cloning operation can be completed in the background of Windows allowing you to do other work on the computer while the cloning.

 Bootable rescue media.
 AOMEI Backupper supports creating bootable media with USB drive or CD/DVD, so that you can perform a drive clone or backup without Windows.

 In addition, bad sectors will not prevent the SSD from being cloned as AOMEI Backupper supports cloning a hard drive with bad sectors.
-If you prefer not to clone the entire drive, you can clone a specific partition to the HDDs partitions with the Partition Clone feature Why don’t you download it and have a try?
+If you prefer not to clone the entire drive, you can clone only system drive and boot related drives to hard disk drive with System Clone feature.
+Why don’t you download it and have a try?

-How to clone SSD to HDD with secure boot in Windows 10?
+How to clone SSD to HDD securely in Windows 10?

 Note: Everything on the destination disk will be overwritten during cloning.
 Back up important data in advance.

 Step 1.
 Connect the HDD to your PC.
-Install and launch AOMEI Backupper Standard Edition.
+Install and launch AOMEI Backupper Professional Edition.
 Click on Clone and then click Disk Clone.

 Step 2.
 Now you need to select the source disk, you should choose your SSD.